go to seeing go to reading go to learning go to playing go to making go to knowing

 title of the text on insects

-Insects are cold blooded.
-They are among the most diverse groups of animals on Earth, and may be found in nearly all environments, although only a small number of species reside in the oceans.
+Insects are cold blooded animals.
+Insects are among the most diverse groups of animals on Earth and may be found in nearly all environments, although only a small number of species reside in the oceans.

 The body of insects is divided in three parts (head, thorax, and abdomen), they have three pairs of legs and one pair of antennae.
 Sizes and colours of insects vary widely depending on their behaviour and habitat.

 The life-cycles of insects vary, but most insects hatch from eggs laid by the female (oviparous).
-Others (ovoviviparous) develop entirely inside the female, and then hatch immediately upon being laid.
-Some other species gestate inside the mother and are born alive (viviparous).
+Other insects (ovoviviparous) develop entirely inside the female and then hatch immediately upon being laid.
+Some other species of insects gestate inside the mother and are born alive (viviparous).
 Most of insects present modifications (metamorphosis) along their life-cycle.

 The most known insects are dragonflies, grasshoppers, crickets, butterflies, common flies, bees and wasps, moths, fleas, ants, beetles.
 You’ll find below pictures of a few of these insects.